 Following a traffic ticket, drivers could see marked increases to their insurance rates.
 For example, one speeding ticket could raise a driver's insurance rates by an average of 48% — even tickets received for going as little as one mile per hour above the speed limit.

-Among the country's largest insurers, Progressive showed the highest rate increases following a speeding ticket.
+Among the country's largest insurance companies, Progressive showed the highest rate increases following a speeding ticket.
 For drivers who were caught going over the speed limit, Progressive nearly doubled rates.
-GEICO and State Farm also increased their premiums after a ticket, but only by about 50%.
+Geico and State Farm also increased their premiums after a ticket, but only by about 50%.

 Drivers with either a single or more than one moving violation weren't penalized by MetLife — the only company with this distinction.